Devon Avenue: History

 Devon's Desi corridor, also known as Chicago's Little India, is one of the best-known and largest communities of its kind in North America.
 It exists mainly on Devon between Ravenswood Ave. and California Ave.
 South Asian shops, restaurants and grocery stores including the first location of Patel Brothers, that opened in 1974, abound along this strip, and it has become a popular tourist destination.
 Vivek Mukherjee of Rediff.com writes, "There are similar desi markets in New Jersey, at the famous Oak Tree Road or in the Bay Area, but nothing like Devon Street. [...]
 Devon Street's sidewalks are even speckled with the paan stains".

 More recently, Devon has become a hub for a burgeoning population of Rohingya refugees fleeing persecution in Myanmar, with more than 2,000 Rohingya estimates to have settled nearby in West Ridge and Rogers Park.
 The Rohingya Culture Center was established in 2016 to serve the needs of the growing community.

 Other points of interest along Devon Avenue include Superdawg, Loyola University Chicago, DePaul University's O'Hare Campus, Bryn Mawr Country Club, Hanna Sacks Bais Yaakov High School, Edgebrook Golf Course, Thillens Stadium, Novelty Par Mini Golf Course, parts of the Forest Preserve and Misericordia/Heart of Mercy, serving children with developmental disabilities.

 Transportation

-Devon Avenue is served by the 155 Devon between Sheridan Road and Kedzie Avenue.
+The Chicago Transit Authority bus service 155 Devon serves Devon Avenue between Sheridan Road and Kedzie Avenue; it provides a transfer point to the Chicago "L" Red Line at Loyola station.
 The 36 Broadway, 88 Higgins and 151 Sheridan serve the street for shorter segments.